lalabuy948/blog/content/posts/ipad-do-you-need-it/index.md

 ## Chatting, emails and other irritants.

 Once you are trying to focus on your important document or code and build best solution in the world you have quite a few notifications which divert you off from reaching your nirvana.
 I stopped opening slack on my laptop, so while I'm focusing nothing is disturbing me.
-Once you need to do a mind break, you just stray in your comfy chair and read slack channels, read some emails or even check [GitHub notification](https://github.com/notifications/beta) (which I really like, but majority of my friends didn't agree with me).
+Once you need to do a mind break, you just stray in your comfy chair and read slack channels, read some emails or even check [GitHub notification](https://github.com/notifications/beta) (which I really like, but majority of my friends don't agree with me).

 ## Battery life over performance.